StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 To leave and close a screen, type `exit` from within the screen session.

 ## Visual Studio Code
 If you find yourself using the cluster more and more, it may be worth your while to take some time to become familiar with versatile text editors, such as Visual Studio Code (commonly referred to as VS Code).
-This piece of software is produced by Microsoft but is distributed for Windows, Mac and Linux systems for free.
+This free software is produced by Microsoft and is compatible with Windows, Mac and Linux systems.

-Visual Studio Code allows users to connect to the cluster (even from outside the intranet via atg) to edit and view files.
+Visual Studio Code allows users to connect to the cluster (even from outside the intranet via `atg`) to edit and view files.
 It can also be used to transfer files between the cluster and your local machine.
 It also has its own terminal window, for executing commands.

 ![VS_Code](assets/vscode_screenshot.png)